usbarmory/tamago/board/raspberrypi/README.md

 Executing
 =========

 There are two options for executing compiled binaries.
-The bare-bones approach is to convert Go binaries to emulate the Linux boot protocol and have the Pi firmware load and execute the binary as a Linux kernel.
+The direct approach is to convert Go binaries to emulate the Linux boot protocol and have the Pi firmware load and execute the binary as a Linux kernel.
 The U-boot method enables ELF binaries to be loaded and executed directly.